Southwestern Arabian foothills savanna: Flora

 The principal plant communities include drought-deciduous open thorn woodlands, drought-deciduous woodlands, evergreen woodlands, shrublands, and dry grasslands.
 The vegetation varies with elevation, rainfall, and soils, and has been extensively altered by livestock grazing and human use.

 Acacia-Commiphora woodlands predominate up to 1000 meters elevation.
 They consist of drought-deciduous open woodlands and thorn scrub, with species of the genera Acacia and Commiphora predominant.
 On east-facing slopes, Commiphora is often absent, and species of Acacia predominate.
-Characteristic trees of these lower-elevation woodlands include Acacia ehrenbergiana, Acacia abyssinica, Acacia etbaica, Acacia hamulosa, Acacia mellifera, Acacia tortilis, Commiphora kataf, Commiphora myrrha, Commiphora habessinica, and Commiphora gileadensis.
+Characteristic trees of these lower-elevation woodlands include Vachellia flava, Vachellia abyssinica, Vachellia etbaica, Senegalia hamulosa, Senegalia mellifera, Vachellia tortilis, Commiphora kataf, Commiphora myrrha, Commiphora kua, and Commiphora gileadensis.
 Other trees and shrubs include Euphorbia cuneata, Euphorbia triaculeata, Grewia tenax, Hibiscus micranthus, Maytenus senegalensis, Melhania denhami, Dobera glabra, Aloe spp., Cadaba farinosa, Boscia arabica, Adenium obesum, Barleria spp., Boswellia carteri, Maerua crassifolia, and Sterculia africana.

 On certain seaward-facing slopes facing the Arabian Sea, moisture-bearing winds from the Arabian Sea create orographic precipitation and frequent fog.
-The higher humidity sustains semi-deciduous woodlands between 500 and 900 meters elevation, dominated by the endemic tree Anogeissus dhofarica, together with Carissa edulis, Dodonaea viscosa, Euclea racemosa subsp. schimperi, Olea europaea subsp. cuspidata, and Rhus somalensis.
+The higher humidity sustains semi-deciduous woodlands between 500 and 900 meters elevation, dominated by the endemic tree Terminalia dhofarica, together with Carissa edulis, Dodonaea viscosa, Euclea racemosa subsp. schimperi, Olea europaea subsp. cuspidata, and Searsia somalensis.
 These subhumid woodlands, shrublands, and coastal dunes are found in the Ureys (or Areys) range in southwestern Yemen, the Hadramaut mountains in southeastern Yemen, and the Dhofar Mountains in southwestern Oman.
 Some authors classify these distinctive subhumid woodlands and shrublands as a separate ecoregion, the South Arabian fog woodlands, shrublands, and dune.

-Acacia-Commiphora woodlands continue up to 1800 meters elevation, and these higher-elevation woodlands are characterized by Acacia asak, A. etbaica, A. tortilis, Commiphora gileadensis, C. myrrha, Moringa peregrina, Rhus tripartita, Dobera glabra, Euphorbia cuneata, Grewia villosa, Moringa peregrina, Cadia purpurea, Carissa edulis, Cordia abyssinica, and Terminalia brownii.
+Acacia-Commiphora woodlands continue up to 1800 meters elevation, and these higher-elevation woodlands are characterized by Senegalia asak, S. etbaica, Vachellia tortilis, Commiphora gileadensis, C. myrrha, Moringa peregrina, Searsia tripartita, Dobera glabra, Euphorbia cuneata, Grewia villosa, Cadia purpurea, Carissa edulis, Cordia abyssinica, and Terminalia brownii.

 Seasonal watercourses, or wadis, are lined with Breonadia salicina, Cordia abyssinica, Ficus vasta, and Mimusops laurifolia.
 In a few sheltered wadis with year-round moisture on the western slopes of the escarpment, including Jabal Fayfa, Mimusops laurifolia, an evergreen tree, has grown to great age and large size, and these trees are the largest in Saudi Arabia.

 Semi-evergreen woodlands of Barbeya oleoides and Olea europaea are found between 1800 and 2200 meters elevation, and form the transition between the Acacia-Commiphora woodlands at lower elevations and the high-elevation Juniper woodlands of Southwestern Arabian montane woodlands ecoregion.

 The flora of the ecoregion has many affinities to that of tropical East Africa.
 Acacia-Commiphora woodlands are characteristic of the dry East African lowlands and foothills, and the Southwestern Arabian woodlands and savannas share many species.
 Southwestern Arabia's high-elevation forests and humid forests at lower elevations share many Afromontane species with the high mountains of Eastern Africa.